mukherjeeangan26/Steady_Dynamic_MCNN/Steady-State MCNN/README.md

 For more details on the respective algorithms and formulations, please refer to the following publication:

-**Mukherjee, A.** & Bhattacharyya, D. "On the Development of Steady-State and Dynamic Mass-Constrained Neural Networks Using Noisy Transient Data".
+**Mukherjee, A.** & Bhattacharyya, D. "*On the Development of Steady-State and Dynamic Mass-Constrained Neural Networks Using Noisy Transient Data*".
 Comput.
 Chem.
 Eng.
 (Under Review)

 These codes will be updated in subsequent versions to enhance user friendliness and efficiency.